byjg/php-anydataset-db/docs/generic-pdo-driver.md

 That are the steps to get it working:
 1. Install the PDO driver properly;
 2. Adapt the connection string URI to the generic PDO format.
-3. Use the `Factory::getDbRelationalInstance` to get the database instance.
+3. Use the `Factory::getDbInstance` to get the database instance.

 **IMPORTANT**: